jon-gilbert/openscad_objects/docs/object_common_functions.scad.md

 **Description:**

 Given an object, return its list of attribute types.
-Types are returned in the same order and index as their corresponding attributes..
+Types are returned in the same order and index as their corresponding attributes.

 **Arguments:**